-The EU Emissions Trading System (ETS) was designed to be the cornerstone of EU emissions reduction policy in 2005.
+The EU Emissions Trading System (ETS) was designed to be the cornerstone of EU emissions reduction policy.
 It is currently the world's largest carbon market and has inspired other carbon pricing actions across the globe.
-The EU should rightly be proud of its world-leading market-based approach to emissions reductions, but the ETS needs urgent and decisive attention to restore it to its cornerstone role.
+The EU should be rightly proud of its world-leading market-based approach to emissions reductions, but the ETS needs urgent and decisive attention to restore it to its intended role.

 As you know, the EU ETS is now being revised for the next phase, covering the period from 2021-2030.
 As part of this, it is crucial that the historic surplus of emissions allowances in the system is dealt with, restoring the price and political signal the ETS should provide.
 Failure to do so will weaken EU messages on climate change and will lead to a growing number of other policies filling the gap.
-These make the policy landscape more complicated and costly for business, inhibiting investment confidence.
+This will make the policy landscape more complicated, uncertain and costly for business, inhibiting investment confidence.

 Corporate leaders understand the importance and difficulty of getting public facing policy right.
-The EU ETS has evolved from lessons learned and we have seen emissions fall, far more so than in other countries and regions that lack a carbon price.
+The EU ETS has evolved and we have seen emissions fall, far more so than in other countries and regions that lack a carbon price.
 European climate policy, backed by the ETS, has encouraged some changes in behaviour and efforts to improve efficiency in industrial processes.
 Europe is showing leadership at a time when other countries are joining the carbon pricing system.
-This leadership needs to be protected.
+This leadership will not survive if the ETS is not protected.